shaundano/project-elephant/docs/Phase 1/dcv.md

 ![DCV Client Download Page](../images/Phase 1/Screenshot 2025-12-06 at 4.40.43 PM.png)

-!!! tip "Installation Process"
+!!! info "Note - Installation Process"
     The setup process is pretty straightforward—similar to installing any Remote Desktop software.
 If you've used Remote Desktop before, the client will feel familiar.

 ### Additional Downloads

-!!! note "Optional Component"
+!!! info "Note - Optional Component"
     There's an additional component you can download from the DCV site.
 I'm not exactly sure what it does, and I didn't see a huge change after downloading it, but it could help down the road.
 Feel free to install it if you want.

 ## Installing DCV Client (Local Machine)